-In the event of a fire, children will be evacuated immediately.
+The first priority is to remove the children from the facility safely and quickly.
 If it is a small fire, staff not responsible for children may use a fire extinguisher to attempt to put the fire out:

 - P: Pull Safety pin from the handle

 - A: Aim at the base of the fire

 - S: Squeeze the trigger handle

 - S: Sweep from side to side at the base of the fire.